Robert Ruark: African safari

-After enjoying some success as a writer, Ruark decided that it was time to fulfill a lifelong dream to go on safari to Africa, fueled by his doctor's advice to have a year's rest.
-Legendary Ker and Downey Safaris booked him with Harry Selby, and Ruark began a love affair with Africa.
-Ruark was booked with Selby because of a desire to use a tracker named Kidogo, who had once hunted with Ruark's friend, Russell B. Aitken, when he was guided by white hunter, Frank Bowman.
+After enjoying some success as a writer, Ruark decided it was time to fulfill a lifelong dream of going on a safari in Africa, fueled by his doctor's advice to take a year's rest.
+Legendary Ker and Downey Safaris booked him with Harry Selby.
+Ruark began a love affair with Africa.
+Ruark was booked with Selby because of a desire to use a tracker named Kidogo, who had once hunted with Ruark's friend, Russell B. Aitken, when white hunter Frank Bowman guided him.
 Ruark's pairing with Selby, though fortuitous, was pure chance.
-At the time of Ruark booking his safari, Kidogo had left Bowman and become a member of Selby's crew.
+At the time of Ruark's safari booking, Kidogo had left Bowman and joined Selby's crew.
 Ruark requested to hunt with whichever white hunter Kidogo was working for.

 As a result of this first safari, Ruark wrote a book called Horn of the Hunter, in which he detailed his hunt.
-Selby became an overnight legend and was subsequently booked for up to five years in advance by Americans wishing to duplicate Ruark's adventures.
-After the first safari, Selby and Ruark again went hunting, and this time they took cameras along.
-The result was a one-hour documentary entitled Africa Adventure, released by RKO pictures.
+Selby became an overnight legend and was subsequently booked by Americans for up to five years in advance to duplicate Ruark's adventures.
+After the first safari, Selby and Ruark went hunting again, and this time they took cameras along.
+The result was a one-hour documentary titled Africa Adventure, released by RKO Pictures.
 Though extremely difficult to find, a 16mm print of this movie was discovered in 2002, and a DVD copy was created and donated to the Robert Ruark Foundation in Southport, North Carolina.
 An online version was subsequently posted on a popular consumer streaming site.